leirubinstein/snow-cover-data-cleaning/README.md

 ### Data was derived from:

 Data was derived from the bren-meds213-data-cleaning [repository](https://github.com/UCSB-Library-Research-Data-Services/bren-meds213-data-cleaning) and the [Arctic Shorebird Demographics Network](https://doi.org/10.18739/A2222R68W).
+Please see below for original dataset citation.

 ### Recommended citation